snipesa/kelifax-tech/DEVELOPMENT.md

 4. Test with both success and failure scenarios

 ### Adding New Resource Fields
-1. Update `src/data/resources.json` for static data
+1. Update DynamoDB schema for the new fields
-2. Update DynamoDB schema if enhanced data needed
+2. Update Lambda functions to handle new fields
 3. Update UI components to display new fields
-4. Test API integration
+4. Test API integration end-to-end

 ### Feature Flags
 Use `src/utils/config.js` FEATURES object to control: